 A. Mission

-The mission of the University Graduate Curriculum Committee is to ensure the quality of Northeastern's graduate programs.
+The mission of the University Graduate Curriculum Committee (UGCC) is to ensure the quality of Northeastern's graduate programs.

-The Graduate Council, in its bylaws, establishes guidelines for the standards of new programs and expectations of existing ones.
+The UGCC, in its bylaws, establishes guidelines for the standards for new programs and expectations of existing ones.

 B. Functions

-The University Graduate Council is a sub-committee of the Faculty Senate that makes recommendations regarding the adoption of general academic policies and regulations with respect to the creation and governance of graduate programs.
-Specifically, the Council:

-reviews and recommends for adoption general academic policies and regulations for the creation and governance of graduate programs at Northeastern University;

-reviews proposals for graduate curriculum changes and makes recommendations regarding the proposals’ adoption to the Faculty Senate.
+The UGCC is a sub-committee of the Faculty Senate that reviews proposals for graduate curriculum changes and makes recommendations regarding the proposals’ adoption to the Faculty Senate.
 Such proposals can include, but are not limited to, any of the following items:

 create, change, or delete courses, curricula, degree and certificate programs